Home » Our Work

 Recent Activities and MPO Actions

-The United States Department of Transportation requires states, MPOs, and operators of public transportation to establish targets for performance measures in key areas.
-The MPO will set targets on an ongoing basis for specific federally required performance measures, and it will coordinate on PBPP activities with the Massachusetts Department of Transportation, the Massachusetts Bay Transportation Authority (MBTA), other regional transit authorities, and other MPOs and stakeholders.
+The US Department of Transportation requires states, MPOs, and operators of public transportation to establish targets for performance measures in key areas.
+The MPO will set targets on an ongoing basis for specific federally required performance measures, and it will coordinate on PBPP activities with the Massachusetts Department of Transportation, the Massachusetts Bay Transportation Authority (MBTA) and other regional transit authorities, and other MPOs and stakeholders.
 The MPO has recently adopted the following sets of performance targets to meet federal requirements and create an effective, integrated, and informative PBPP process.

 For information on other target-setting efforts from previous years, visit the PBPP Archive page.